openglbook/openglbook.com/_includes/chapter-4-content.md

 After the OpenGL options are set, we initialize the matrices by setting them to the identity matrix.
-The view matrix, which describes the eye transformations, is translated two units into the negative z direction (backwards) so that the camera won’t intersect the cube.
+The view matrix, which describes the eye transformations, is translated two units into the negative z direction (backwards) so that the camera won't intersect the cube.

 ### Creating the Cube (`CreateCube`) ###

-We didn’t encounter any new concepts in the `CreateCube` function; we still generate a bunch of buffers for vertex and index data and push them to the GPU.
+We didn't encounter any new concepts in the `CreateCube` function; we still generate a bunch of buffers for vertex and index data and push them to the GPU.
 The only differences from the previous chapter are the retrieval of the shader uniforms described earlier and a new custom function named `LoadShader`.